webstudio-is/immerhin/README.md

 ### Creating a transaction

-Transaction is a set of changes applied to a set of states.
-When you apply changes to the states inside a transaction, you are essentially telling the engine which changes are associated with the same user action, so that undo/redo can use that as a single step to work with.
+A transaction is a set of changes applied to a set of states.
+When you apply changes to the states inside a transaction, you are essentially telling the engine which changes are associated with the same user action so that undo/redo can use that as a single step to work with.

 A call into `createTransaction()`does all of this: